seancorfield/deps-new/README.md

 The following templates are available externally.
 If you have written a template and would like to add it to the list, please make a PR.

+- [avil-template](https://github.com/codesmith-gmbh/anvil-template) - A template for projects using anvil and blocks
+- [clerk-utils](https://github.com/mentat-collective/clerk-utils/tree/main/resources/clerk_utils/custom) - Create a fully-configured Clerk notebook project
 - [deps-new-lib-adoc-template](https://github.com/KingMob/deps-new-lib-adoc-template) - The default `lib` template, but using AsciiDoc
 - [re-marfer](https://github.com/kees-/re-marfer) - A minimal re-frame SPA template
-- [avil-template](https://github.com/codesmith-gmbh/anvil-template) - A template for projects using anvil and blocks

 ## Emacs Integration